Gundremmingen Nuclear Power Plant: Units B and C

 Net electrical output was 1,284 megawatts for Unit B, and 1,288 megawatts for Unit C. An increase in the output of Units B and C from a gross electrical output of 1,344 megawatts each to 1,450 megawatts was requested in September 1999 but has been suspended for years.
 On 19 December 2007, the Bayerisches Umweltministerium (Bavarian Ministry of the Environment) mandated an increase in performance of 160 thermal megawatts and in electricity generation of 52 megawatts.
 In addition, in recent years there has been a plan to convert both units to load management operation, in which the electrical output ("load") is managed.
 On weekends, at least, these reactors are often throttled back.

 At the end of 1994, the operators announced agreements with the nuclear reprocessing plants at La Hague, France and Sellafield, England, and with that opted for long-term interim storage.

 In 1995, plutonium-containing mixed oxide fuel elements (MOX fuel) were for the first time used on a large scale in boiling water reactors.
 Their increased radiation has been repeatedly criticized by environmental protection groups, which have registered around 40,000 protests.
 Utilization of these fuel elements enables more effective use of available uranium through reprocessing.
 The operators must guarantee that the reactor can be safely shut down under all operating conditions.
 And at least once every operating period and upon every alteration to the fuel load in the core, a report on the so-called shut-down reactivity must be submitted, as required by German safety rule KTA 3104.

 Measured emitted radioactivity in 2004 was 3 TBq airborne and 5 TBq waterborne.

-The shutdown of the Gundremmingen B reactor took place at the end of 2017; the shutdown of Gundremmingen C is scheduled for 2021.
+The shutdown of the Gundremmingen B reactor took place at the end of 2017; Gundremmingen C was shut down at the end of 2021.